sensity-ai/dot/README.md

 *This is not a commercial Sensity product, and it is distributed freely with no warranties*

-The software is distributed under [BSD 3-Clause](LICENSE). dot utilizes several open source libraries.
-If you use dot, make sure you agree with their licenses too.
+The software is distributed under [BSD 3-Clause](LICENSE).
+*dot* utilizes several open source libraries.
+If you use *dot*, make sure you agree with their licenses too.
 In particular, this codebase is built on top of the following research projects:

 - <https://github.com/AliaksandrSiarohin/first-order-model>